DouglasConnect/edelweiss-data-docs/walkthroughs/authentication.md

 Also just like access tokens, you should be careful where you store these as whoever has access to them can impersonate the user.

 ### Generating a Refresh Token
-You can generate a refresh token using the [Edelweiss Data CLI](https://www.npmjs.com/package/edelweiss-data-cli).
+You can generate a refresh token using the [EdelweissData™  CLI](https://www.npmjs.com/package/edelweiss-data-cli).

 ```bash
 edelweiss authenticate --refresh-token